academie-de-espee/earl-marshal/training/rapier-marshal.md

 * Provide new marshals with the mental toolkit necessary to manage fights and uphold armor and weapons standards in potentially stressful situations
 * **REMEMBER**:  MITs are **NOT** marshals and cannot, on their own, monitor fights, inspect weapons, or sign off on paperwork.

-### Role of mentor
-* Provide guidance and practical instruction to the MIT.
-* Certify the competence of the MIT.

 ### Requirements
 * This class
 * Field Marshal 201
-* A sponsoring marshal to work closely with – they will be called when you finish.
+* A Sponsoring Marshal
 * 4+ events, two outside your local group, one outside your region, one with melee activity.
 * MIT Form
 * A copy of the rules
 * When finished, request a rapier marshal warrant with the completed MIT form via the [Kingdom Warrant Website](https://warrant.atlantia.sca.org)
 * Renewal of the class is required every three years.

+### Role of Sponsoring Marshal
+* Provide guidance and practical instruction to the MIT.
+* Certify the competence of the MIT.

 ## Protective Gear